 Construction features and aesthetic features of the buildings, the social background of the respective tenants as well as the political spirit of the projects influence the selection of buildings included on this homepage.
 They are described below.

 Probably the most exciting about a building is the way it has been constructed.
 Therefore our most important category is the construction category.
 It groups buildings according to their construction types.
 That is the old-fashioned brick-built manufacture or the then rather new construction type using reinforced concrete.
-The construction of a building has to fullfill the needs of its use.
+The construction of a building has to fulfill the needs of its use.
 Originating from industrial architecture, it became a basic principle of modernism in architecture.
 However, often the construction type is invisible to observers.

 Therefore, another important factor is the appearance of a building - its aesthetic category.